April 20th 2014

 Emirates and Jetstar sign codeshare

-Emirates and Jetstar Airways have today announced a codeshare agreement.
+Emirates and Jetstar Airways announce a codeshare agreement.

 The deal will see a number of Jeststar routes with Emirates Airline Codes on Australia, New Zealand, and Jetstar Asia routes.
 This will give Emirates passengers 27 routes and access to six new destinations one of which is Bali.
 This will give Emirates Skywards travellers the ability to earn Skywards air miles on Jetstar routes that use the Emirates code together with the capability to spend air miles on Jetstar flights.